-The Tradesman is an affordable and quality multi-tool from the cycling accessory brand, Blackburn.
-With 18 tools and functions, the Tradesman has you covered for just about adjustment and repair possibility on the road or trail.
+The Tradesman is an affordable and quality multi-tool from cycling accessory brand, Blackburn.
+With 18 tools and functions, the Tradesman has you covered for just about any adjustment and repair possibility on the road or trail.
 It has all the regular hex key sizes from 2 through 8mm, Torx 25 and 30, plus a flathead screwdriver and a disc pad spreader.
 Add to that a quality chain tool with a unique quick link splitter and integrated quick link storage and you should never be at a loss if your chain breaks on a ride.
-The quick link splitter is an innovative tool not found on other models and is incredibly helpful in certain situations, even doing your own drivetrain work at home.
-It also has decent ergonomics and durable mostly metal construction.
+The quick link splitter is an innovative tool not found on other models and is incredibly helpful in certain situations, even doing drivetrain work at home.
+It also has decent ergonomics and durable, mostly metal construction.

 The Tradesman weighs in at 178g, one of the heaviest models in the test, and likely won't be the first pick of the gram counting cyclist.
-It is also one of the largest tools, so if space at a premium it may not be for you.
+It is also one of the largest tools, so if space is at a premium, it may not be for you.
 That said, there was little that testers didn't like about the Tradesman, especially at this price.

 Read review: Blackburn Tradesman

 Top Pick for Lightweight